make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

-## Install OpenCV on a Raspberry Pi
+## How to Install MediaPipe framework on a Raspberry Pi